Consumer Medicine Information

 If you need more than two tablets per day, your doctor should increase the dose stepwise, one additional tablet at a time, depending on how you respond to the treatment.
 The highest dose is four tablets per day.

 If you are currently on another treatment for narcolepsy, your doctor will advise you how best to withdraw from that treatment and begin taking MODAVIGIL.
-Other stimulants used for narcolepsy may cause a "high" feeling.
+Other stimulants used for narcolepsy may cause a “high” feeling.
 Be aware therefore that you may feel different as you withdraw from other stimulants.
-MODAVIGIL is not associated with this "high" feeling.
-It works on excessive daytime sleepiness.

 MODAVIGIL only treats the symptom of sleepiness.
 Other treatments intended to help manage your underlying medical condition should still be used regularly, unless your doctor tells you otherwise.
 You should commence or continue disease-modifying interventions (for example, Continuous Positive Airway Pressure).